NVIDIA/NeMo/README.md

 The configuration used for the fine-tuning needs to be specified in the `conf/config.yaml` file, specifying the `fine_tuning` parameter, which specifies the file to use for fine-tuning purposes.
-The `run_fine_tuning` parameter must be set to `True` to run the fine-tuning pipeline.
+The `fine_tuning` parameter must be included in `stages` to run the fine-tuning pipeline.
 To fine-tune checkpoint on `xnli` task, set `fine_tuning` parameter to `mt5/xnli`, which can be found in `conf/fine_tuning/mt5/xnli.yaml`.

 ##### 5.9.2.1.
 Common